junchen4/Herobook/project-proposal-master/README.md

 ### Phase 5: Searching for Friends (~2 days)
 I'll add `search` routes to the Posts controller.
 On the Backbone side, there will be a `SearchResults` composite view that has a `PostsIndex` subview.
-These views will use a 'friends` collection, but they will fetch from the new `search` routes.
+These views will use a 'friends' collection, but they will fetch from the new `search` routes.
 Users can "add" friends.

 [Details][phase-five]